visgl/deck.gl/docs/api-reference/geo-layers/mvt-layer.md

 ##### `onDataLoad` (Function, optional)

-Called when a TileJSON file is successfully fetched
+Called if `data` is a TileJSON URL when it is successfully fetched

 Receives arguments:

-- `tileJSON` (Object) - the tileJSON fetched
+- `tileJSON` (Object) - the loaded TileJSON

 ## Methods